AliMVirk/Island-Mesh-Generator/README.md

 To viualize the SVG file:

   - Open it with a web browser
-  - Convert it into something else with tool slike `rsvg-convert`
+  - Convert it into something else with tools like `rsvg-convert`

 ### Visualizer in debug mode